 Agli (a person with an intersex variation – 46XY Swyers) became a director in 2019, and co-chair on 17 November 2019.
 They bring to the board a strong background in education.
 Agli has worked as an early childhood and primary teacher and is a teacher educator.
 Their doctoral studies focused on the ethics of care, school leadership, teacher’s work and supportive school environments.
 Agli has held various academic leadership roles (including course co-ordinator and director roles) across five Australian universities and has informed the writing of degrees and authored numerous early years, primary and secondary teacher education courses.
 Their expertise is in curriculum and pedagogies – with a focus on social justice and anti-bias approaches.
 Agli is a co-founder of Diversitywise Educational Services.
 Since 2013 Agli has advocated for the needs of children with an intersex variation in their work with pre-service teachers.
-Agli is the Intersex Peer Support Australia (ISPA) representative for Victoria and Tasmania and a member of the Victorian Government Intersex Advisory Group (IEAG).
+Agli has served as the Intersex Peer Support Australia (ISPA) representative for Victoria and Tasmania and is a member of the Victorian Government Intersex Advisory Group (IEAG).
 They have presented at conferences, has been a keynote speaker, an intersex community representative on various panels, a member of various online forums and have spoken on radio on several occasions on issues around intersex human rights.

 Tony Briffa JP – Co-executive director